The contact process with fitness on random trees

-One more lemma will be needed for the next section, so we record it now. {The result tells us about the behaviour of the contact process on a graph consisting of a star with a single path joined to one of its leaves.
-Roughly speaking, if we start with the root of the star infected, we give a lower bound for the probability that the vertex on the path that is furthest from the root will be infected.
+One more lemma will be needed for the next section, so we record it now. {The result describes the behaviour of the contact process on a graph consisting of a star with a single path joined to one of its leaves.
+We give a lower bound for the probability that the vertex on the path that is furthest from the root will be infected, if we start with the root of the star infected.
 This is a similar result to \cite[Lemma 3.2]{huang2018contact}.}